Bobscorn/text-sub/feature_list.md

 - 2 player deathmatch

-- multiplayer, space ship builder, shoot each other to death
+- multiplayer, space sub builder, shoot each other to death

 - some ascii characters are entities